altayburakhan/Finnhub_data_collector/README.md

 This is my first Python project as I begin my journey into data engineering.
 I chose to work with stock market data because it provides great learning opportunities with:

-- Real-time data streaming
+- Near real-time data streaming
 - Data storage and management
 - Data quality monitoring
 - Visualization and analytics
 - Basic ETL processes

 Through this project, I've learned valuable skills:
-- Working with WebSocket for real-time data
+- Working with WebSocket for near real-time data
 - Setting up and managing a PostgreSQL database
 - Building interactive dashboards with Streamlit
 - Writing better Python code with type hints